 You probably know you can also find connected external devices in Mac's Finders folder under Locations.
 We assume you've checked both.

-When Mac users complain about their external drive not showing up on Mac, it's always one of the two scenarios:
+When Mac users complain about their external hard drive not showing up on Mac, it's always one of the two scenarios:

 Luckily, there are solutions for both of these problems.
 The table below showcases common causes and fixes for an external drive that isn't showing up and for a Mac that fails to recognize it.